Sangla, India

 Sangla is a town in the Baspa Valley, in the Kinnaur District of Himachal Pradesh, India, close to the border with Tibet.
 It is the administrative headquarter of the eponymous Sangla tehsil, and the primary town in the Baspa Valley which is also referred to as the Sangla Valley.

+Legend

+According to a local legend related to the origin of the Baspa Valley, the region was earlier submerged below a lake and under the influence of Narayan.
+The Nag Devta, preceding deity of Sangla, came to the area from the south, across the Chanshal range, and contested with the Narayan for the right to remain in the region.
+The Narayan and the Nag took form of a cat and a rat, respectively, with the rat burrowing a hole draining the lake thus winning the right to remain in Sangla.

 Physiography

 Geography

 Sangla is located at an altitude of 2,650 metre above mean sea level on the right bank of the Baspa River.
 It is situated on the lower end of an alluvial fan of moderate slope in a bowl-shaped section of the Baspa Valley.

 Climate

 Sangla receives around 270.1 mm of rainfall, and about 270 mm of snowfall.
 In the winters, the temperature can drop as low as -15°C.